tomsasani/tomsasani.github.io/_posts/2020-10-07-snakemake.md

     """
 ```

-Here, I've just replaced every instance of a sample name in an output or input file with a `{sample}` wildcard.
+* Here, I've just replaced every instance of a sample name in an output or input file with a `{sample}` wildcard.

-And in the `all` rule, I'm using the `expand` function to tell Snakemake that the expected output is a list of sorted BAMs, with the sample names in `samples` filled in.
+* In the `all` rule, I'm using the `expand` function to tell Snakemake that the expected output is a list of sorted BAMs, with the sample names in `samples` filled in.

 In this case, the result of the `expand` would just be: